AnalyticsApps/Spark-Oozie-example/README.md

 	# Invoke your Oozie workflow from command line.
 	cd /usr/iop/current/oozie-client/bin/

-	# Change the hostname & port based on your cluster
+	# Change the hostname & port based on your cluster.
+You can get these URL from the property oozie.base.url from Oozie
 	export OOZIE_URL=http://<AddHostName>:11000/oozie

 	# Run the Oozie Job